What is the recovery course?

-The recovery course is open to anyone struggling with any sort of addiction or compulsive behaviour, including drugs, alcohol, gambling, Internet, food, pornography, sex, and self-harming.
+The recovery course is open to anyone struggling with any addiction or compulsive behaviour, including drugs, alcohol, gambling, Internet, food, pornography, and self-harming.

 The course runs for fifteen weeks and each session includes a teaching video and testimony, and quality time in single-sex groups to explore the twelve steps and gain knowledge and skills about addiction and how to beat it.

 You can find out more and join the next online recovery course by contacting us by email at email@example.com

 "Light transforms our understanding, confession is how we turn on the light"